Creative Writing 101

 By layering in what things look and feel and sound like you subtly register the setting in the theater of readers’ minds.

-While they’re concentrating on the action, the dialogue, the tension, the drama, and conflict that keep them turning the pages, they’re also getting a look and feel for your setting.
+While they’re concentrating on the action, the character dialogue, the tension, the drama, and conflict that keep them turning the pages, they’re also getting a look and feel for your setting.

 4. Point of View